bernhardAxonIvy/doc/source/axonivy/migration/migration-notes.rst

 * :dev-url:`Migrating from 5.1 to 6.0 </doc/6.0.0/migration-notes>`
 * :dev-url:`Migrating from 5.0 to 5.1 </doc/5.1.0/migration-notes>`
 * :dev-url:`Migrating from 4.3 to 5.0 </doc/5.0.5/migration-notes>`

+**Tag Legend:**

+* |tag-ops-wizard| This Migration is handled by the :ref:`migration-wizard`.
+* |tag-ops-changed| Change in the engine operation.
+Please check if this effects you.
+* |tag-ops-deprecated| Deprecation in the engine operation.
+This will may be removed in near future, so please have a look if this effects you.
+* |tag-ops-removed| Removal in the engine operation.
+Please check if this effects you.
+* |tag-project-changed| Change in the project behavior.
+Please check if this effects you.
+* |tag-project-deprecated| Deprecation in the project behavior.
+This will may be removed in near future, so please have a look if this effects you.
+* |tag-project-removed| Removal in the project behavior.
+Please check if this effects you.